miriamhaenle/archie/README.md

 #Archie

-Monorepo build with create-react app, typescript and express.
+Monorepo build with create-react app, typescript and NestJs.